mark-orion/PyFSPro/README.md

 ## Description of GUI control elements
 * Input / Output - show / hide input or output video.
 * \> - control video processing: \> Play and Loop through video file, \>\|\| Play and Pause at end, \|\| Pause.
 The pause option will pause the entire system (input, processing, output).
 Looping and pausing at end are not working with a camera as input source.
+* Msk-OFF - choose masking function for input frame (OFF, XOR, XORA, XORC).
+XOR: Chequerboard inversion of pixels.
+XORA: Alternation between two chequerboard patterns.
+XORC: Sum of pattern applied to the actual frame and inverse pattern applied to the previous frame.
 * Proc-OFF - choose processing mode (OFF, AVG, DIFF, CUM-Z).
 AVG: Average of whole stack.
 DIFF: Frame - Darkframe.
 CUM-Z: Cumulative sum of Z-Scores.
 * Dark-OFF - choose darkframe mode for DIFF and CUMSUM (OFF, DynDark, Static, Grey).
 DynDark uses rolling average and Static uses the current frame as dark frame.